XRPLF/xrpl-dev-portal/content/reliable_tx.md

 }
 ```

-*Note the `txnNotFound` error shown above is the current behavior of ripple-REST, but will change in order to make it easier to determine the status of transactions in this case.
-Follow [RLJS-163](https://ripplelabs.atlassian.net/browse/RLJS-163) for updates regarding this behavior.*
+*Note:* The `txnNotFound` error shown above is the current behavior of ripple-REST, but will change in order to make it easier to determine the status of transactions in this case.
+Follow [RLJS-163](https://ripplelabs.atlassian.net/browse/RLJS-163) for updates regarding this behavior.

 The `txnNotFound` error in this example indicates the transaction was received by Ripple-REST, but has failed to appear in a validated ledger.
 This could be caused certain transaction errors, or possibly because Ripple-REST lost power or network before submitting the transaction to the network.
 Application logic may dictate constructing and submitting a replacement transaction.